 After additional digging revealed a complete mammoth skull and tusk, local citizens rallied to form The Mammoth Site, now a 501(c)(3) organization.
 Rather than exploiting the unusual find for personal gain, the landowner graciously left the mammoth remains in place and sold the land to the non-profit organization at cost.
 Today, the in situ site is 35-67 feet deep and has yielded 61 mammoths to date.

 A building now encapsulates the active dig site so that paleontological research can take place year-round.
 Scientists from around the world visit the site each July to participate in research, and citizens can even volunteer to take part in field research at the site through the EarthWatch Institute.

-Visitors to the Mammoth Site museum gain a unique understanding about mammoths, paleontology and our changing world.
+Visitors to the Mammoth Site museum gain a unique understanding of mammoths, paleontology, and our changing world.
 I especially liked that the museum provoked thought and conversation by presenting multiple competing scientific arguments (see table below).

 Titans of the Ice Age: No Match for This Deathly Sink Hole

 One hundred twenty-two tusks belonging to 61 individual Columbian and wooly mammoths have been identified at the site.
-Additionly, there are remains of a giant short-faced bear, camel, llama, prairie dog and other fossilized creatures.
+Additionally, there are remains of a giant short-faced bear, camel, llama, prairie dog, and other fossilized creatures.
 Scientists believe these animals met their deaths over a period of about 1,000 years, starting about 26,000 years ago when they fell into a watering hole 65 feet deep.

 The unsuspecting animals were enticed by the spring-fed pond with its warm water and vegetation.
 Mammoths and other animals climbed into the steep pit.
 Once inside, however, they became trapped when they couldn't find a foothold to climb out.
 Ultimately, they drowned, starved, or died of exhaustion.
 Imagine their panic.